fbpx

 Pleural mesothelioma and peritoneal mesothelioma are the most common types.
 They account for approximately 99% of diagnosed mesothelioma cases.
 These two types have the most treatment options.

-The treatment options are different for each type of mesothelioma.
 There are two surgeries for pleural mesothelioma and one surgery for peritoneal mesothelioma.
 Radiation is a common option for pleural mesothelioma only.
 Immunotherapy is FDA-approved for pleural mesothelioma, and it’s in clinical trial testing for peritoneal mesothelioma.

 Mesothelioma Surgery